-Problem – Interface 8255 with 8085 microprocessor and write an assembly program which determine the addition of contents of port A and port B and store the result in port C.
+Problem – Interface 8255 with 8085 microprocessor and write an assembly program which determines the addition of contents of port A and port B and store the result in port C.

 - Construct the control word register